herolab-uga/pf-doa-localization-simulations/README.md

-# Online Indoor Localization Using DOA of Wireless Signals
+# Cooperative WSNs for Indoor Localization Using DOA of Wireless Signals
 ## Overview
 This repository contains the datasets and scripts used in the experimentation for localization algorithms.
 Simulation folder contains tested dataset for each trajectory and implmenetd proposed "PF-DOA (Particle Filter Wi-Fi DOA)" indoor localization algrorithm along with state-of-the-art algorithms.
 Visualize the system as: